listlessbird/poland-ai-ts-workshop/exercises/04-agents-and-workflows/04.2-streaming-custom-data-to-the-frontend/problem/readme.md

 >;
 ```

+The `slack-message` and `slack-message-feedback` keys represent the name of the data part, and the `string` type represents the _value_ of that data part.

-One data part is going to represent the evaluation result and one is gonna represent the first draft.
-And I think we can keep the final Slack attempt how it is.
+One data part is going to represent the evaluation result and one is going to represent the first draft.

 You probably won't need to change much of this code here.
-As extra prep for this lesson, I recommend you check out the reference material on streaming custom data parts, because that will tell you a few things that will help you solve these next todos.
+As extra prep for this lesson, I recommend you check out the [reference material](/exercises/99-reference/99.2-custom-data-parts-streaming/explainer/readme.md) on streaming custom data parts, because that will tell you a few things that will help you solve these next todos.

-## Streaming The Custom Data Parts

-Instead of waiting for the entire text to be generated, we're going to stream the custom data parts as they are generated.

-Check out the reference material on streaming custom data parts for more information on how to do this.

 ## Passing The Custom Message Type To The Frontend